swfsql/coursera-deep-learning-specialization/README.md

 ### Deep Learning Specialization on Coursera (offered by deeplearning.ai)

-Completed:
-- C1W1~3

-This repo is the progress of me learning Machine Learning thanks to the video lectures made by Andrew Ng and some other rsources.
+This repo is the progress of me learning Machine Learning thanks to the video lectures made by Andrew Ng and some other resources.
 This is a fork from [this](https://github.com/amanchadha/coursera-deep-learning-specialization/tree/d968708a5318457acdea8f61d6acd4d1db86833f).
-The parent repo contains more information, references and content, so if you are studying ML I recommend checking it out.
+The parent repo contains more information, references and content, so if you are studying ML I recommend you checking it out.

 This present repo is somewhat a rewrite from the Python jupyter code into Rust, experimenting with `dfdx`, and later `candle` and `burn` ML frameworks.
 Each file informs what it's related to from the original/parent/python repo.